Unum Disability Claims

-If you want to pick out the biggest and baddest of the disability income insurance companies, then Unum should be at the top of your list.
-Unum is the largest disability income insurance carrier in the US, and they have a long history of denying disability claims.
-If you have a long term disability policy with Unum, then you should contact a New Jersey Unum claims lawyer immediately!
+If you want to pick out the biggest and baddest of the disability income insurance companies, then Unum disability insurance should be at the top of your list.
+Unum disability insurance has a long history of denying disability claims.
+If you want to file Unum disability claims, then you should contact a claims lawyer immediately!

-For all disability claims, an experienced and aggressive New Jersey Unum claims lawyer who WINS against UNUM is a MUST
+For all Unum disability claims, an experienced and aggressive New Jersey claims lawyer is a MUST

 The truth of this statement was recently demonstrated when Mike Quiat was able to convince Unum that the denial of disability income benefits to a client with severe loss of vision caused by optic nerve damage was not caused by “loss resulting from either or both eyes,” which was an exclusion in the client’s policy.
 For more details on this case, see Mike’s blog.

 Unum has a well-deserved reputation for stonewalling disability claims to the bitter end.
 Frequently, the disability income claim denial tactics used by Unum and its affiliated companies are highly questionable, even though the company knows the consequences a long-term disability claims denial will have on the policy holder.
 In addition to being sick or injured at the time the claim is made, the claimant is earning nothing to support him or her and their family.